Association ou organisation à but non lucratif

 3.)
 Consensus and refinement: We work with local facilitators (often university students or NGO leaders) with deep connections to impoverished communities.
 With our guidance, the facilitator organizes a series of meetings where the community develops a project.
 We arrange for comments on each proposal from field advisors.
 When proposals are well developed we help fund them with a MicroGrant of up to $5000.

 Spark offers a dynamic model for community organizing and granting.
 Our process taps into the knowledge and imagination of communities in need.
-We work with local facilitators (often university students or NGO leaders) with connections to under-resourced communities.
+We work with local facilitators who are local university graduates.
 With our guidance, the facilitator organizes a series of meetings where the community develops a project proposal.
 We arrange for comments on each proposal from field advisers.
-When proposals are well developed we help fund them with up to $5000.
+When proposals are well developed we help fund them with up to $10,000.
 Rather than come up with ideas to help a specific community from the outside, we are developing a streamlined approach for stimulating innovative community-led projects and their realization.